big89/gst-api/README.md

-# gst-api
+# GSTN API Client
-GST APIs For Developers
+This project is a simple API Library for GSTN APIs as per http://developer.gstsystem.co.in/apiportal/